bonitasoft/bonita-doc/md/bonita-bpm-overview.md

 You can [install Bonita Studio](bonita-bpm-installation-overview.md) on your computer, then create and test processes, create data models, applications and application views (pages and forms).

-Bonita Studio contains a **Bonita Platform** (Tomcat, UI Designer, Bonita Portal, Bonita Engine, and an h2 database), suitable for testing an application that is in development.
+Bonita Studio contains a **Bonita Runtime** (Tomcat, UI Designer, Bonita Portal, Bonita Engine, and an h2 database), suitable for testing an application that is in development.
 When you run a process, it is automatically deployed onto the development platform.

 Process forms, used to complete the human tasks, are created in the UI Designer, and use the data models created in the Studio.